algosup/2023-2024-project-3-virtual-processor-team-1/Documents/TestPlan.md

 # III.
 Test criteria

 Establishing test criteria is crucial to guaranteed the quality of our program before it is released.
-This represents some standards to which our programme must conform before being sent to customers.
+This represents some standards to which our program must conform before being sent to customers.

 ## 1. Suspension criteria